Popmotion/popmotion/README.md

 ## Anything in, anywhere out

 Popmotion is a 12kb JavaScript motion engine.

 Make it pop with animation, physics, and input tracking.
 In the browser, on Node, anywhere.

+**Free** for non-commercial use!

 [Download](http://popmotion.io/download) | [API](http://popmotion.io/api) | [Guides](http://popmotion.io/guides/get-started) | [Twitter](http://twitter.com/popmotionjs)